Best LIVE Ammo Deals Online >>>

 Rechargeable batteries are convenient because you can top them off every night, just like you charge your phone.
 A portable power bank or small solar charger can keep them up and running without lugging around extra batteries.

-The downside is that when you do need to recharge, it can take a while.
-There are times when being able to swap out a dead battery for a fresh one in a matter of seconds makes a huge difference.
+The downside is that when you do need to recharge, it takes a while.
+There are times when being able to swap out a dead battery for a fresh one in seconds makes a huge difference.
 Rechargeable batteries also have a limited lifespan, so eventually, you’ll have to replace yours when it fails to charge.

 Most of the time, rechargeable flashlights are fine.
 If you’re looking for a weapon light or work in any kind of profession where lives are on the line, stick to batteries you can replace on the go.